actXc/moodle_filter_botr/README.md

 Please comment and add your solutions.
 I am working also on a repository.

-Installation:
+##Installation:
-# put all files into the folder moodle/filter/cdn
+1. put all files into the folder moodle/filter/cdn
-# go to moodle site administration -> notification (the filter should be listed)
+2. go to moodle site administration -> notification (the filter should be listed)
-# install
+3. install
-# do the set up
+4. do the set up

-Set up:
+##Set up:
-# go to site administration -> plugin -> filter ->cdn filter and add you credentials etc.
+1. go to site administration -> plugin -> filter ->cdn filter
+2. add you credentials etc.
-# enable the filter where it is needed
+3. enable the filter where it is needed

 Report your experience here